graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

 According to Didolkar et al., this is the key lesson we should teach LLMs.
 Why?
 The authors have observed that while rapid progress in the performance of Chain-of-Thought approaches has been made, this has also led to an effectiveness/efficiency decline.
 From where?
-Because **the LLMs re-derives knowledge from scratch too often**, resulting in less room for exploration and larger token output.
+Because **the LLMs re-derive knowledge from scratch too often**, resulting in less room for exploration and larger token output.

 The proposed remedy is _metacognitive reuse_.
 Instead of providing a set of facts/rules, we let the LLMs synthesise their own _behaviours_.
-Those are concise pieces of knowledge, reusable across questions/datasets and models.
+These are concise pieces of knowledge, reusable across questions/datasets and models.

 <!-- A few sentences outlining why the paper is interesting... -->